-Net promoter automations are one of my most favorite automations to set up.
+Net promoter automations are one of my favorite automations to set up.
 They provide so much value and feedback to a business.
-Unfortunately, they are consistently underutilized within businesses, if used at all.
+In fact, net promoter automation can help you grow your business, but unfortunately, they are consistently underutilized within businesses, if used at all.

 Net promoter automations allows you to survey and find out more information from your contacts regardless of where they are in the customer journey.